We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 You may create a runtime image containing only individual files rather than all data on the disk.

-1 Open the disk with the files, mark the files, and click the Save marked to runtime image button.
+1 Establish a runtime imaging for the disk with the files, open the disk, mark the files, and click the Save marked to runtime image button.

-or control-click on the right pane, and select Complete Runtime Image on the contextual menu.
+or control-click on the right pane, and select Save Marked to Runtime Image on the contextual menu.

 Click to enlarge